BuildIt-lang/buildsl_cgo22_artifacts/README.md

 git clone --recursive https://github.com/BuildIt-lang/buildsl_cgo22_artifacts.git
 ```

-If you have already cloned the repository without the recursive flag, you can run the following commands inside the cloned directory to fetch all the submodules -
+If you have already cloned the repository without the recursive flag, you can run the following command inside the cloned directory to fetch all the submodules -

 ```
-git submodules init
-git submodules update
+git submodule update --init --recursive
 ```

 Now navigate to the main repostitory and continue the rest of the steps.